The Medical Program

 Accommodation & Meals

-Volunteers on this incredible program are primarily accommodated in one of two fully equipped and comfortable Volunteer Houses (adjacent to one another) in the pleasant residential area of Greater Kailash-1 (colloquially known as ‘GK-1’) in South Delhi.
+Volunteers on this incredible program are primarily accommodated in a fully equipped and comfortable Volunteer House in the pleasant residential area of Greater Kailash-1 (colloquially known as ‘GK-1’) in South Delhi.
 A safe neighbourhood popular amongst local Delhites and visitors alike for its markets and restaurants.

 WiFi is available in the house so keeping in touch with friends and families is both free and easy.